enkidevs/curriculum/spreadsheets/spreadsheets-introduction/data-types-and-validation/data-validation-2.md

 The `Appearance` checkbox is used to give a hint regarding the validation required.
 If the box is checked, the message is auto-generated depending on the validation set.

-Now we're going to write `Input a date between 1/2000 and 1/2010:` in a cell left of `D11` so that users what to input.
+Now we're going to write `Input a date between 1/2000 and 1/2010:` in a cell left of `D11` so that users know what to input.

 With our data validation done, this is what our cell looks like when we hover over it: